 Funding liquidity risk refers to the risk that the Issuer may not be able to meet its payment obligations, including financing commitments, when these become due.
 In light of this, the availability of the liquidity needed to carry out the Group's various activities and the ability to access long-term loans are essential for the Group to be able to meet its anticipated and unforeseen cash payment and delivery obligations, so as not to impair its day-to-day operations or financial position.
-The crisis that hit international financial markets and the subsequent instability gave rise to a considerable reduction in the liquidity accessible through private financing channels, resulting in major monetary policy interventions by the ECB, the reduction of which could lead the Issuer and/or the Guarantor, as the case may be, and/or the Group legal entities to access the wholesale debt market to a greater extent than in the past.
-With reference to the funding liquidity risk note that as at 30 September 2017, the cash horizon of the UniCredit Group was more than one year.
-This managerial indicator identifies the number of days beyond which each liquidity.
+The crisis that hit international financial markets and the subsequent instability gave rise to a considerable reduction in the liquidity accessible through private financing channels, resulting in major monetary policy interventions by the ECB, the reduction of which could lead the Issuer and/or the Group legal entities to access the wholesale debt market to a greater extent than in the past.
+With reference to the funding liquidity risk, note that as at 31 December 2016, the cash horizon of the UniCredit Group was more than one year.
+This managerial indicator identifies the number of days beyond which each liquidity reference bank is no longer capable of meeting its payment obligations for the management of liquidity.
 For this purpose, the cash horizon also takes into account the use of readily marketable securities both at the central banks accessible by the Group and at market counterparties.